Curriculum Intent – P.E.

 - Glynwood Games (Athletics)

 As well as attending sports events, we can also add that we have experienced lots of success throughout the year.
 This includes being winners of the Year 5 /6 basketball cluster event as well as overall Gateshead champions and also the winners of the Year 5 hoops for health Gateshead basketball tournament.
-The school were also successful during the Glynwood Games competition with the year 5 team of boys and girls finishing first.
+The school were also successful during the Glynwood Games competition with the year 3 and year 6 team of boys and girls finishing first.
 The girls football team came runners up in the Gateshead football tournament and the year 5 tag rugby team were also runners up in their tournament.
 The hockey team represented the cluster at the Gateshead finals.

 The school has also invested in schemes of work, which provide staff with lesson ideas.